eCommerce

 Improve Sales with a Successful Sales Portal

-When creating a sales portal, it's crucial to ask: Who makes up your sales force and how do you ensure that they have all the tools and information they need in real time to “move the needle?”
+When creating a sales portal, it's crucial to ask: Who makes up your sales force and how do you ensure that they have all the sales tools and information they need in real time to “move the needle?”

 This is the same problem virtually every company faces.
 Add in the many versions of collateral that you've ever produced and the fact that every person has a different version of each PDF saved somewhere or re-forwarded from another email, and you've got an almost impossible task of ensuring that your staff provides the most updated information to your hard-earned prospects.
+Version control becomes an obvious necessity.

 A Portal Provides What the Sales Team Needs